Mediterranean Conference Centre: Subsequent uses

 From 1920 until May 1940 it served as the headquarters of the Malta Police Force.
-The building was included on the Antiquities List of 1925.
+The building is mentioned in the Antiquities List of 1925.
 It was evacuated during the Second World War during which it took four direct hits, which destroyed certain parts of it.
 After the War, the part of the 'Great Ward' which remained became a Command Hall for the Allied Troops.
 It remained so until 1950.
 Afterwards it became a Children's Theatre for a year.
 In 1959, the centre became a school and an examination centre.
 Restoration was attempted multiple times, however in 1978 a full restoration started and on 11 November 1979, the current centre was inaugurated.
 It was later awarded the Europa Nostra Diploma of Merit.

 The centre has since housed many conferences, meetings, summits and other events, such as the Valletta Summit on Migration and the Commonwealth Heads of Government Meeting 2015.

 The Sacra Infermeria is listed on the National Inventory of the Cultural Property of the Maltese Islands.